maarten-pennings/Lego-Mindstorms/ms4/faq.md

 This "app" is what is normally known as an IDE (integrated development environment).
 It is an editor, compiler, uploader, debugger and help system in one.
-But lego calls  "the app".
+But LEGO calls  "the app".

 I have the feeling that the app updates itself, because sometimes the version number in the titlebar changes.
 However, you not always have the latest-greatest, the update is "slow".
-To force an update goto the Windows Store, search for the Lego Mindstorms app, and press update.
+To force an update goto the Windows Store, search for the LEGO Mindstorms app, and press update.

-## How to make a shortcut to the Lego app on my Windows Desktop?
+## How to make a shortcut to the LEGO app on my Windows Desktop?
 I don't like "apps" from the Windows store.
 They are special in all kind of ways.
 For example how do you create a shortcut on your desktop?